 The practice held regular staff meetings and staff appraisals had been undertaken.
-Staff we spoke with told us that information was shared and that their views and comments were sought informally and generally listened to and their ideas adopted.
+We were told, and saw that staff shared information and that their views and comments were sought informally and generally listened to and their ideas adopted.
 Staff told us that they felt part of a team.